ShiyuFan0820/CSLearningNote/AdvancedDataStructure/ADS_3_dijkstra_and_a_star.md

 Dijkstra is an algorithm which commonly used to find the shortest path in a graph, it is a single source shortest path algorithm for graphs with non-negative edge weights.

-Single source means at the beginning of the algorithm, a single starting node in a graph should be specified, when execute the algorithm, Dijkstra can find the shortest path between that starting vertex and all other vertices in the graph.
+Single source means at the beginning of the algorithm, a single starting vertex in a graph should be specified, when execute the algorithm, Dijkstra can find the shortest path between that starting vertex and all other vertices in the graph.

 **How Dijkstra Works in a Graph**

-Take this graph as a simple example of how dijkstra works to find the shortest path, in this graph vertex `A` is the starting node (This graph construction doesn't conform to the triangle formation principle, but never mind, it just as an example to show how Dijkstra works):
+Take this graph as a simple example of how dijkstra works to find the shortest path, in this graph vertex `A` is the starting vertex (This graph construction doesn't conform to the triangle formation principle, but never mind, it just as an example to show how Dijkstra works):

 <div align=center>
 <img width="300" alt="image" src="https://github.com/ShiyuFan0820/CSLearningNote/assets/149340606/b72686a6-fb5b-459c-b389-cd85a539173d">